Patric & Izabela's Urban Wedding at The Bond Birmingham | City Chic Celebration

 For Patric and Izabela, this venue wasn't just a backdrop; it was a reflection of who they are.
 Urban.
 Bold.
 Different.

-The 180-182 Fazeley Street location provided countless opportunities for the "cool, edgy shots" Patric specifically requested.
+The 180-182 Fazeley Street location provided countless opportunities for the cool, edgy shots Patric specifically requested.
 From the private wharf along the Grand Union Canal to the surrounding Digbeth backstreets, every corner offered something distinctive.

 Morning Preparations: Intimate Moments Before the Celebration